Skip to Content

 Silver Gene

-• Silver Black: Black + silver (E_/aa/Z_).
-Chocolate body, silver mane/tail.
+• Silver Black (Silver Dapple): Black + silver (E_/aa/Z_).
+Chocolate to dark brown body with striking silver mane and tail

 Silver dapple Rocky Mountain Horse.